 San Pedro la Laguna is a village on the shores of Lake Atitlan in Guatemala, with a resident population of approximately 13,000, primarily of Tzutujil Mayan descent.

 San Pedro is much less touristy than Panajachel, a fact that appeals to San Pedro’s international backpacker community.
-There are less souvenir shops and more Spanish schools; in fact, San Pedro La Laguna is becoming Guatemala’s secondary Spanish school capital after Antigua Guatemala.
-The tranquil lakefront settling is definitely conducive to learning Spanish!
+There are fewer souvenir shops and more Spanish schools; in fact, San Pedro La Laguna is becoming Guatemala’s secondary Spanish school capital after Antigua Guatemala.
+The tranquil lakefront location is definitely conducive to learning Spanish!

 What to Do

 San Pedro la Laguna might be modest in size, but due to its otherworldly setting and substantial community of international backpackers, there’s no lack of things to do.

 - Soak in San Pedro’s thermal pools: The thermal pools in San Pedro la Laguna are a particularly unique attraction.
 Relax in soothing volcano-fed pools and dine on inexpensive organic cuisine.

 - Explore Lake Atitlan: Rent a kayak or canoe and paddle into the blue expanse, or join the San Pedro la Laguna locals and jump off the dock for a swim.

 - Hike the San Pedro volcano: The journey up the 3,020-meter Volcán San Pedro is about four hours.
 You can also choose to ride horses part of the way.
 Whatever you do, take a guide; robberies have been reported on the volcano trails.

 - Visit other villages: Numerous other Mayan villages ring Lake Atitlan, some well-traveled (Panajachel and Santiago Atitlan), and some less so (Santa Catarina, San Pablo, and San Juan).